Norms in sinogram space and stability estimates for the Radon transform: Filtering and Regularization

+In this section, we consider $\|\cdot\|_S = \|\cdot\|_{\no}$, and sketch how to calculate $\prox_{\alpha \|\cdot\|_{\no}}$ numerically in a discrete setting.
+For this, we discretize the $\sigma$-derivative by a simple forward difference operator, denoted by $D_\sigma$, and the $L^2$-norm is replaced by a pixelwise Euclidean norm.
+We then have to minimize

+In the above functional, with a slight abuse of notation, we consider $g$ and $y$ as vectors in the first term, while $g$ is identified with a matrix (arranged by offset $\times$ angle indices) in the second expression.
+Hence, $D_\sigma g = h$ can be represented by a matrix $h = h_{i,j}$, and the ${L^\infty\text{-}L^1}$-norm is then given by

+The structure of problem \eqref{proxmin} allows the application of well-known efficient convex optimization tools such as FISTA \cite{BeTe}, the Chambolle-Pock method \cite{ChPo}, or an augmented Lagrangian (aka split Bregman) method \cite{split}.
+For our examples, following tests of some of these approaches, we decided on using the continuation penalty method of \cite[Alg.~2]{WangYang}.
+A central ingredient in all of these methods is the calculation of the proximal operator for the gradient norm, in our case the ${L^\infty\text{-}L^1}$-norm.
+While there is no explicit formula in this setting, an efficient numerical algorithm can for example be found in \cite{Bejar}.

+Note that although \eqref{proxmin} looks quite similar to a standard total-variation denoising problem (the ROF-filter), it has the significant difference that the total variation involved is essentially one-dimensional, since only the $\sigma$-gradient is taken.
+It makes quite a difference for total-variation filtering if it is done in one or two dimension.
+For the 1D-case, there are some interesting algorithms available, for example the taut-string method \cite[Sec.
+4.4]{Scherzbook}, \cite{Taut1,Taut2}; another interesting property of 1D-total variation not valid in the 2D case is found in \cite[Section~4.2]{KiWo}.
+Leveraging the possibilities of one-dimensional total variation filtering for computing the proximal operator is relegated to future work.

-What can be observed from the circular and rectangular samples is that the RTV-filter allows for sharp edges but removes certain parts which correspond to maxima of the Radon transform.
-For the circle image, this means that part of the center is ``removed'', as explained above, while for the rectangle, the diagonals are partially removed, since they are the cords of maximal length.
+Figure~\ref{Fig1} presents the results of using \eqref{irbb} with the RTV-filter.
+What can be observed from the circular and rectangular samples is that the RTV-filter allows for sharp edges, but removes certain parts which correspond to maxima of the Radon transform.
+For the circle image, this means that part of the center is ``removed'', while for the rectangle, the diagonals are partially removed, since they are the cords of maximal length.
+We point out that the maximal height of the reconstructed solution (not visible in the plots) is quite close to the true height of the ground truth, i.e., we observe only a \emph{low loss of contrast}.

-In Figure~\ref{Fig2}, the same experiments are repeated for the choice of the Sharafutdinov filter/norm.
-We set the parameter $p = 1.01$, $ s=1.1$, $t = 0.1$, $\scal = 1.\text{d-}12$ and vary $\alpha$.
-It can be seen that at the edges of the samples both artifacts as well as slight instances of the Gibbs phenomenon appear.
-Additionally, for the Shepp-Logan phantom, there are unclear artefacts for medium regularization.
+The behaviour of the artefacts and the low loss of contrast can actually be explained for the circle image via the following example: In the case of the image $f$ being the indicator function of a circle, as in \eqref{radsqu}, it is possible to calculate the RTV filter analytically under the hypothesis that $y_\alpha:= \prox_{\alpha \|\cdot\|_{RTV}}(R f)$ is radially symmetric and has convex level sets.
+Let $Rf$ be given by \eqref{radsqu}.
+Under the given assumptions, the filtered data satisfy $\|y\|_{RTV} = 2 \|y\|_{\infty}$ due to Lemma~\ref{help1}.
+It then follows that $ \prox_{\alpha \|\cdot\|_{RTV}}(R f) = \prox_{2\alpha \|\cdot\|_{\infty}}(R f)$, and the $L^\infty$-prox can be easily calculated (cf.~\cite[Ex.
+6.48]{Beckbook}) using that $Rf\geq 0$: